Female Founder Friday: Cady North

 What inspired you to create your company?

 My “one day” goal was to change the fact that financial literacy isn’t taught enough in schools at any level and create ways to make finances less scary, boring, and difficult for people.
 I never thought I could make money doing it.
 I envisioned being a public speaker and doing this work on the side later in life once I had already made my money and retired.
 However, after spending some time bouncing my ideas off colleagues, I saw this was a real issue for many of my female peers who were already highly successful in their fields.
 I realized this was a passion that I could turn into a business.
 I also realized I could start now, it didn’t have to be later!
 It’s exciting to help people with their unique financial needs.
 There are a lot of people out there who want to start a side business or become entrepreneurs but need financial coaching to get there.
 Now, part of my job is helping my clients figure out ways to move up their “one day” goals to the present through smart financial planning, just like I moved up my “one day” goal.
+They may want to know about how to best prepare their social security benefits and what it will mean when they hit retirement, or something happens to them, etc. I can direct them to sites such as Simplywise to help them through this section.

 What was your biggest obstacle and failure in going from idea to business?

 I come from a family of entrepreneurs and learned to balance a business checkbook at the age of 13.
 You’d think that would’ve insulated me from some of the normal hiccups in starting a business.
 But nope, my biggest obstacle was myself in a lot of ways.
 I spent my first six months of planning overworking myself almost to the point of burnout.
 There was always SOMETHING to do.
 But just because I was always working didn’t mean I was always productive.
 It took some time to discern when my efforts were going to yield some results and when I was probably wasting time or needlessly worrying.
 There’s still a lot of trial and error going on in this area, but I have managed to achieve more balance and use my time more effectively.
 I like this idea of being a human being rather than a “human doing.”
 And it’s important for me to build in space to do more creative thinking.
+Of course, one of the major stepping stones was finding premises to operate out of and set up the building accordingly.
+One thing I was really concerned about in this regard was how secure it was as I want somewhere that people can work without fear for their security and that customers can have confidence in knowing that the business values itself enough to take security seriously.
+With this being the case, we did not hesitate to install a security alarm system to ensure that we were protected against criminals trying their luck out of hours.

 A lot of people define success, especially in business, by profits and growth rates.
 For me, I want to get to a place where I’m giving back at least 20% of my time doing pro-bono work serving my local community.
 That includes providing more free public talks and free one-on-one coaching with those who need it most.
 I want to work toward being my best self personally and professionally, just as I help coach my clients to be their best selves.